DensityInfinite/vrc-companion/README.md

 To initiate a run, simply select your preferred device/simulator in the toolbar and press `⌘R`.

 If you have never done this before, please follow [Apple's guide to set up your simulator and iOS device](https://developer.apple.com/documentation/xcode/running-your-app-in-simulator-or-on-a-device).
-It should take no more than 15 minutes to setup an iOS device.
+It should take no more than 15 minutes.

 ## Credits